Colin Kaepernick Has a Job

 Martin Luther King Jr. knew his fight was nothing, if it started and ended with him.
 And while Kaepernick is no King, he may similarly not finish the fight that he began, on the field.
 But begin it, did he ever.
 It’s a business, the NFL, well behind the American professional basketball leagues in terms of activism.
 The WNBA in 2016 became center stage for bold statements about race and policing—on the court, in the locker room, through social media.
 And not just from the black players, but from full teams.
 After threatening fines to teams and individual players for speaking their minds, WNBA president Lisa Borders said the league was rescinding its punishment “to show them even more support.”
 And in the NBA, just this August after the unrest in Charlottesville, LeBron James acknowledged that he “has a voice of command” and used it to call Trump “the so-called president.”
 The most famous athlete in the world said: “It’s about all of us looking in the mirror and saying: What can we do better to help change?”

-NFL players needed Kaepernick, if for no other reason, to defibrillate the notoriously fossilized league.
+NFL players needed Kaepernick to defibrillate the notoriously fossilized league.
 And they are, with a new group of leaders ready to carry—carrying—his torch on the sidelines, sparked by the endless news cycle of racially motivated violence, of ethnic discrimination, of immigrant fearmongering.
 Jocelyn Benson, CEO of the Ross Initiative in Sports for Equality, sees the sheer number of players still employed by the NFL—70 percent of whom are black, as of this time last year—as an activist advantage.
 “You’re going to see a diversity of tactics, opinions, priorities,” she tells me, “and it’s great to see these players expand in the number of ways they’re using their voice to advance change.”

 That was where this story was going, a year after Colin first sat during the anthem.
 And then, on the eve of a nerve-wracked new season, video surfaced of Bennett pinned down by a police officer as he screams, declaring innocence.
 The same Seahawks player who had sat during the national anthem—who planned to keep sitting, who was “not going to be standing until I see the equality and freedom”—was now on the other side—on the sidewalk—as an alleged victim.